ka-reem/BuildingsBenchTutorial/Tutorials/Intro-Modules/Develop-Conda-Kernel.md

 ## What are conda and pip?

-### `conda` 101
+### `conda`

 `conda` is a package and environment manager that allows you to install software packages, avoid version conflicts, and manage isolated environments.
-Below is a list of essential commands needed to create a `conda` kernel for running your tutorials and training deep learning models.
+Below is a list of essential commands needed to create a `conda` kernel for running your tutorials.

 | Command                       | Description                     |
 |-------------------------------|---------------------------------|